dnorth/spell-checker/README.md

 `yarn check-spelling {pathToDictionary} {pathToFileToCheck}`

 - pathToDictionary: The path to a text dictionary file where each word is split into a new line.
 - pathToFileToCheck: The path to a file that has contains text where each word is split by a whitespace character.
 Each word does not necessarily need to be on its own new line.
+Sentence-casing is acceptable and punctuation is ignored.

 (To the reviewer...
 I hope you will forgive me for not making the program run in the binary-executable style shown in SPELL_CHECK.md.
 I was spending an unreasonable amount of time trying to figure out how to do it, that it made more sense to move on and just have a clear usage guide instead.)